Asymptotic stability of 2-domain walls for the Landau-Lifshitz-Gilbert equation in a nanowire with Dzyaloshinskii-Moriya interaction: Proof of the decomposition of the magnetization

 which leads to

 hence the conclusion for the $\mathcal{H}^3$ case.
 We point out that this estimate only depends on the $H^1$ norm of $\varepsilon$.
-Therefore, for the general case $m \in \mathscr{C} (I_T, \mathcal{H}^2)$, we can use a limiting argument.
-See \cite{Cote_Ignat__stab_DW_LLG_DM} for further details. \end{proof}
+Therefore, for the general case $m \in \mathscr{C} ([0,T], \mathcal{H}^2)$, we can use a limiting argument: we refer to the proof of Proposition 4.11 (step 4) in \cite{Cote_Ignat__stab_DW_LLG_DM} for further details. \end{proof}